stratapp/stratapp-website/_posts/2017-08-01-is-anyone-in-your-company-paying-attention.md

 seo_description: 'Is anyone in your company paying attention to strategic alignment by HBR org.
 Without the strategic context and alignment provided by #stratapp, social and work collaboration tools just add more noise.'
-slug: is anyone in your company paying attention to strategic alignment by HBR org
+slug: is anyone in your company paying attention to strategic alignment by hbr org

 ---
 ## how to achieve strategic alignment at all levels, roles and generations